MhamadR/Product-Management-System-Api/README.md

-# test-assignment-api
+# Product Management System Api
+Welcome to the Product Management System API repository!
+This repository contains the backend API for the Product Management System web application.
+The API handles product data storage, retrieval, and management.

+## About
-This repository contains the backend implementation for a Product Management System.
-The system is designed to manage product data, including SKUs, names, prices, and specific attributes based on the product type.
+This PHP-based API is designed to work in conjunction with the [Product-Management-System](https://github.com/MhamadR/Product-Management-System) frontend application.
+It provides endpoint to manage product data, including SKUs, names, prices, and specific attributes based on the product type.

 ## Backend Requirements
 The backend of the Product Management System follows the principles of Object-Oriented Programming (OOP) and adheres to the PSR standards.
 It provides an API to perform Create, Read, and batch Delete operations on products.

 **Key Features:**
 - Utilizes OOP principles for code organization.
 - Handles differences in product types without using conditional statements.
 - Provides a single endpoint for product saving.